 The long-term effects of child sexual abuse

-If child sexual abuse remains untreated, long-term effects may occur.
-These can include an increased rate of depression, guilt, shame, eating disorders, dissociative patterns, sexual problems, and relationship problems.
+Even if the abuse stops but the child never gets the help they need to hand the emotional trauma, they can experience long-term detrimental mental health and negative effects.
+These can include an increased rate of depression, guilt, shame, eating disorders, dissociative patterns, sexual problems, financial stability issues, and relationship problems.

 A research survey of over 4 million individuals found that experiencing child sexual abuse results in a significantly greater likelihood of borderline personality disorder, depression, anxiety, post-traumatic stress disorder, and eating disorders.